LemLib/LemLib/README.md

 Per the RECF student-centred policy, in the context of third-party libraries.
 > Students should be able to understand and explain the code used on their robots

 In other words, you need to know how LemLib works.
 You don't need to know the details like all the math, just more or less how the algorithm works.
-If you want to learn more about LemLib, you can look through the documentation and ask questions on our Discord server.
+If you want to learn more about RiderLib, you can look through the documentation and ask questions on the Lemlib Discord server.

 ## Documentation
 Check out the [Documentation](https://lemlib.readthedocs.io/en/v0.5.0/index.html).

 ## Contributing
 Want to contribute?
-Please read [CONTRIBUTING.md](https://github.com/LemLib/LemLib/blob/master/.github/CONTRIBUTING.md) and join our [Discord server](https://discord.gg/pCHr7XZUTj).
+Please read [CONTRIBUTING.md](https://github.com/sykevrc/RiderLib/blob/master/.github/CONTRIBUTING.md) and join the [Discord server](https://discord.gg/pCHr7XZUTj).
+I am a member in there under the tag sykex1

 ## Code of Conduct
 See the [Code of Conduct](https://github.com/LemLib/LemLib/blob/master/.github/CODE_OF_CONDUCT.md) on how to behave like an adult.